karoraw1/GLM_Wrapper/README.md

 The following is a manifest:

-- GLM_Executables: Contains all binaries & source code for GLM as well as *example configurations*
+1. GLM_Executables/: Contains all binaries & source code for GLM as well as **example configurations**
 -